 - several attempts to steal my credit card info and money

-- 3-4 hours of shone calls with amazon
+- 3-4 hours of phone calls with amazon

 - a huge disappointment